-In addition, an annual property tax ranging from 1 to 4 per cent may be due on the value of real property (on the basis of an assessed uniform value) at the discretion of the relevant local authority.
+In addition, an annual property tax ranging from 1 to 4 per cent may be due on the value of real property (on the basis of an assessed uniform value that is often less than the fair value of the property) at the discretion of the relevant local authority.
 Though the assessed uniform value is quite low, the property tax is becoming more and more significant because of continuously rising rates of assessment.